lombardpress/lombardpress.github.io/_posts/2016-04-16-iiif-webmentions.md

 ![Webmentions-ecod-1-webmentions-notification]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/Webmentions-ecod-1-webmentions-notification.png)

-The received webmention is logged in a queue which allows adminstrators to quickly choose which supplemental information they want to allow into the system and any webmentions they want to reject outright.
+The received webmention is logged in a queue which allows administrators to quickly choose which supplemental information they want to allow into the system and any webmentions they want to reject outright.

 ![Webmentions-ecod-2-webmentions-queue]({{ site.baseurl }}/assets/images/2016-04-16-iiif-webmentions/Webmentions-ecod-2-webmentions-queue.png)